dccn-tg/filer-gateway/README.md

 # API gateway for DCCN filers

 The goal of this project is to provide an uniform API interface to interact with different filer systems at DCCN for managing storage resource for project and/or user's personal home directory.
-Three systems are targeted at the moment (system is checked if the integration with it is implemented):
+There are three targeted filer systems at the moment:

 - NetApp
   * [x] Provision and update project space as ONTAP volume.